Research ︎

 About ︎

 In my teaching, I approach works of art and design as shaped by social crises, political revolutions, technical developments, and uneven transcultural exchanges.
-Students are invited to think through these issues across a variety of scales, starting from the specificities of individual works and their modes of making.
+Students are invited to think through these issues across a variety of scales, starting from the specificities of individual objects and their modes of making.

 My recent and upcoming seminars at the FU Berlin include: